Mary Bayard Devereux Clarke: Early life and family

 Clarke's mother died when she was nine years old, leaving her to be raised by her father.
 Being a Yale graduate and lawyer, her father ensured each of his children received an education.
 Clarke was paired with a governess who followed the course of study offered at Princeton and Yale.
 She was particularly interested in learning other languages, notably German, French, Spanish, and Italian, and practiced translating their literature into English.

 Clarke traveled extensively in her early years.
 Before turning 20, she had lived in the West Indies and Texas.
 When visiting her uncle, Bishop Leonidas Polk, in Louisiana, Clarke became reacquainted with a childhood friend, Major William John Clarke.
 He was veteran of the Mexican–American War and made his living on a sugar plantation in Louisiana.
-The two were married on April 6, 1848 by her uncle.
+The two were married on April 6, 1848, by her uncle.
 The couple lived in Louisiana for a few more years before returning to North Carolina and settling in Raleigh.

 Writing career

 Clarke was a writer from a young age.
 In fact, her sister saved some of her letters from the 1830s because she was appreciative of her writing.
 Her family valued her education and encouraged her to continue writing as she grew up.
 Clarke first gained prominence for her work as an editor.
 She wrote book reviews for publishers and compiled tomes of other writers' poetry.
 Clarke's career was varied, as she contributed to a number of magazines, books, collections of poetry, and other pieces of literature.
 She was an editor of Southern Field and Fireside in 1865, a writer for Peterson's Magazine, and a contributor for The Old Guard and Demorest's Monthly.
 Another of her notable works was her translation of French poet Victor Hugo’s works into English.

 Using pseudonyms, Clarke began her own career as a poet.
 One of her first works Woods-Note, also known as Carolina Carols: A Collection of North Carolina Poetry, was published in 1854 and gained significant recognition.
-This was a compilation of the works of many people, however most of the poems were her own.
+This was a compilation of the works of many people, however six of her own poems were included in the two-volume anthology.
 Her newfound recognition resulted in her being published in both newspapers and magazines.
 Clarke refused to allow her career to be confined by the typical restraints women experienced in this time period, and her husband was very supportive in this process.

+In 1866, W.M P. Smith and Company published her first book of poems titled “Mosses From a Rolling Stone; Or, Idle Moments of a Busy Woman”.
+In 1871, E.P.
+Dutton and Company published her second and final book titled “Clytie and Zenobia; Or, The Lily and the Palm, a Poem”.